kanakrajarora/Traffic-Management-System/README.md

 This project is an AI-based traffic management solution aimed at optimizing traffic flow using real-time vehicle detection, distance calculations, and route optimization.
 It integrates with existing traffic systems and public transport networks to reduce congestion and enhance urban mobility.

 ## **Overview**
 This system uses the YOLOv3 object detection model to identify and count vehicles from video feeds, adjusting traffic signals dynamically based on traffic density.
-Additionally, the system calculates distances  optimizes routes using graph-based algorithms like Dijkstra or A*.
+Additionally, the system calculates distances  optimizes routes using graph-based algorithms like Dijkstra or A*..

 ## **Key Features**
 - **Real-time Vehicle Detection**